dgmouris/zero_to_api/README.md

 ## Enable the api for the "POST" method
 - Let's enable this for the post method so that we can add something.
     - we need to enable token authorization so that we can post! or else we're going to get some csrf failure.
     - you need to add the following lines to your zero_to_api/settings.py file.
+You might have already done this but this is super important!
 ```python
 REST_FRAMEWORK = {
     'DEFAULT_AUTHENTICATION_CLASSES': ('rest_framework.authentication.TokenAuthentication',),